Haxous742/Hostel-Management-System/README.md

      ```
      API: [http://localhost:5000](http://localhost:5000)

-    **  The ID and password for admin are:
+   -ID and pass for admin are "admin" and "password" respectively.
-        ID: admin
-        Password: password**
 ---

 ## ⚖️ Implementation Overview